paritytech/substrate/frame/benchmarking/README.md

 The Substrate Runtime Benchmarking Framework is a tool you can use to mitigate denial of service attacks against your blockchain network by benchmarking the computational resources required to execute different functions in the runtime.
-This is the "weight" of that function.

-The general philosophy behind Substrate the benchmarking and weight system is: If your blockchain can know ahead of time how long it will take to execute a transaction, it can safely make decisions to include or exclude the transaction based on its available resources.
+The general philosophy behind Substrate the benchmarking system is: If your blockchain can know ahead of time how long it will take to execute a transaction, it can safely make decisions to include or exclude the transaction based on its available resources.
 By doing this, it can keep the block production and block import process running smoothly.

 To achieve this, we need to model how long it takes to run each function in the runtime by: